Author |

 it just may be that your paint is just to old??

-may be your expecting too much, your car in the avatar looks quite shiney enough mate but maybe the cam hasn't picked it up?
+may be your expecting too much, your car in the avatar looks quite shiney enough mate Thumbs Up but maybe the cam hasn't picked it up?

 what about professional body valet expaining your needs?